Quick & Simple Strawberry Jam

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-We make a lot of homemade jam in our house, but strawberry is the favorite in our house.
-We make strawberry jam about 2 times a year.
+We make a lot of homemade jam in our house, but strawberry is one of the family favorites in our house.
+We make this simple strawberry jam recipe at least twice a year.
 If you have fresh strawberries, you are going to want to make your own jam too.
-You could also use frozen strawberries, just thaw first.

 fresh strawberries